 Regardless of which one of the types of cloud storage you stick to, they all come with relatively strong baseline protection, including various inbuilt security elements.

 To be sure of the security means in place, inspect the cloud vendor first.
 But generally, popular cloud storage providers like Azure or AWS protect your data using the following practices:

 - Encryption.
-It is a way of encoding information, so only authorized users can read it.
-In case a piece of data gets stolen, it will be impossible to read without an encryption key.
+It is a way of encoding information so that only authorized users can read it.
+If a piece of data gets stolen, it will be impossible to read without an encryption key.
 Cloud providers like Azure, both at rest (when the data is in the storage) and in transit (when it travels between locations.)